Eiko-Tokura/xmonad-session-saver/README.md

 Changes were made, and new functions were added, including:
 * Support for recording workspace, and launch documents only launch windows opened in this workspace.
 You can launch in separate workspaces.
+* When you launch documents, already existing windows will not be relaunched.
 * Support for recording the working directory where the command is launched.
 * Clean up the caches when you start up xmonad.